conor3618/DCC-pitches-scraper/README.md

-# Dublin & Fingal Pitches Scraper
+update readme "# Dublin & Fingal Pitches Scraper

 A Python project that scrapes **Dublin City Council (DCC)** and **Fingal County Council (FCC)** pitch playability pages to retrieve the latest status for all playing pitches.
 Includes a scheduled GitHub Action that automatically updates data daily.